ziga-vaupotic/tivoli-v-oblaku/README.md

 ## Acknowledegement

-We would like to thank High School Jožeta Plečnika Ljubljana for financing the project.
+We would like to thank High School Jožeta Plečnika Ljubljana for financing this project.